Become an Affiliate

 The IUJAT has numerous programs that will assist you in organizing, educating your members and staff, performing research, and administering your union.
 Your members will have access to our newsletter, you can access our publications department to create organizing materials, our research department will assist you in corporate campaigns, our benefits administrators can work with you to enhance the benefits you provide your membership, you may even be able to participate in existing benefit plans by affiliating.

-Joining the IUJAT will make you a part of the most progressive, dynamic union in the nation.
-We are steeped in tradition, rich in history, and ahead of the pack in terms of moving into the twenty first century.
+Joining the IUJAT will make you a part of the most innovative, dynamic union in the nation.
+We are steeped in tradition, rich in history, and ahead of the pack in terms of moving into the twenty-first century.
 Become a part of the fastest growing union in the nation!

 For more information or to speak to an IUJAT representative, please contact our office at: